gooddata/gooddata-git-workflow-example/README.md

 The `.http` files are created in a way that you need to explicitly define which workspaces you want to manage with Git workflow.
 If you want to track more workspaces at once, there are few options:

 * Duplicate the parts of the `.http` files that are responsible for the workspace management and update the workspace ID in the copied snippet.
 New workspaces will be added to a separate folder under the `definitions` the next time when you run `import` script.
-* Adjust the `.http` file to load all workspaces at once using the `/api/entities/workspaces` feed (see our [API Reference](https://www.gooddata.com/developers/cloud-native/doc/1.7/api/api_reference_all/#/entities/getAllEntities%40Workspaces)).
+* Adjust the `.http` file to load all workspaces at once using the `/api/entities/workspaces` feed (see our [API Reference](https://www.gooddata.com/developers/cloud-native/doc/hosted/api-and-sdk/api/api_reference_all/#/entities/getAllEntities%40Workspaces)).
 You will also want to edit [`toJson.js`](./scripts/toJson.js) and [`toYaml.js`](./scripts/toYaml.js) scripts to split the resulting JSON into separate files, otherwise it might be not scalable depending on how big your workspaces are.

 ### ...track users with declarative definitions

 By default, we only include feeds for the user groups management into the `.http` files.
-That's because we expect you to have a different set of users on you dev, QA and production environment anyway.
+That's because we expect you to have a different set of users on your dev, QA and production environment anyway.
 On top of that, storing user in VCS is not the best idea, as this is the data that changes rather often in most cases.

 However, if you only manage a handful of predefined users and have the same SSO provider on all your environments,